Medical Evacuation Travel Insurance

 What is Emergency Medical Travel Insurance?

-A comprehensive travel insurance plan generally includes coverage for medical expenses for any new sickness, illness, or injury and emergency medical evacuation insurance.
+A comprehensive travel insurance plan generally includes coverage for medical expenses for any new sickness, illness, or injury, as well as emergency medical evacuation insurance.

 Understand the differences between Comprehensive and Limited Coverage Plans.

 Also known as medical evacuation and repatriation insurance.
-The maximum coverage amount varies from plan to plan, make sure to compare travel insurance plans and look around for a wider coverage amount.
+The maximum coverage amount varies by plan; make sure to compare travel insurance plans and look for a higher coverage limit.

-It is an insurance policy that covers you if you need in the hospital while traveling overseas due to a sickness or accident.
-The cost of medical care overseas, without this insurance, might be rather costly.
+It is an insurance policy that covers you if you need to be hospitalized while traveling overseas due to illness or injury.
+The cost of medical care overseas without this insurance might be rather high.

-Medical evacuation coverage transfers you to the hospital of your choice and subsequently to your nearest hospital.
+Medical evacuation coverage transfers you to the hospital of your choice, then to your nearest hospital.
 This can be extremely critical during a life-threatening situation.

 Medical coverage covers medical emergencies while on vacation.
 Emergency medical evacuation covers the costs of transporting you to the nearest medical facility during a life-threatening situation.
 In a remote location, a hospital for treatment can be hundreds of miles away.

-Pro-Tip: Opt for a travel insurance plan from a travel insurance company that offers medical evacuation coverage as part of the plan.
-Always read the travel insurance plan brochure/document carefully to ensure this is part of inclusion in the plan and not exclusion.
+Pro-Tip: Opt for a travel insurance plan from a company that includes medical evacuation coverage.
+Always read the travel insurance plan brochure/document carefully to ensure this is part of the plan’s inclusions, not exclusions.

 What are the different types of Evacuation Coverage?